Coming Back to Yourself: Healing After Narcissistic and Emotional Abuse

 You are not to blame.

-You are learning to live in truth again, and that is incredibly brave.
+You are learning to live in truth again, and that is deeply brave.